 For him, the issue of vote buying across Africa could be solved with better transparency.

-Another observer of and reporter on the Nigerian elections, Mr Komla Klutse said the total shutdown of all activities on election day, was not and called for a change.
+Another observer of and reporter on the Nigerian elections, Mr Komla Klutse said the total shutdown of all activities on election day, was not

 The Deputy Executive Director of CDD, Dr Franklin Oduro, said a new mode electoral fraud creeping into the politics of the region as the suppression of votes and urged all to be vigilant.